 And no, #5 is not motivation enough to sustain everyone through this journey.
 You have to think more deeply about providing that continued motivation throughout your campaign.

 Now that you’ve created your ladder, it’s time to work on the specific communication that will motivate people to get involved.
-In the next article, we'll dive into digital marketing for nonprofits and learn how to use audience personas to motivate your supporters to action.
+Read our second article in this series titled Communication at Every Level on the Nonprofit Ladder of Engagement and learn more about digital marketing for nonprofits and how to use audience personas to motivate your supporters to action.